cloudurable/kube-zookeeper-statefulsets/README.md

 You can see that there was `Insufficient memory` and thus `zookeeper-2` `FailedScheduling`.

-Clearly we can see that `kubectl describe` is a powerful tool to see errors.
+Clearly you can see that `kubectl describe` is a powerful tool to see errors.

 You can even use `kubectl describe` with the `statefulset` object itself.
 This means that you will have to recreate minikube with more memory.